play icon for videos

 Crafting a Powerful Problem Statement

-For instance, if your program focuses on young women in tech, your problem statement might be: "Young women are underrepresented in the tech industry due to limited access to STEM education, role models, and mentorship opportunities, leading to a lack of gender diversity and innovation."
-The problem statement is a pillar of data storytelling; it serves as the foundation for your 30-second elevator pitch and is your starting point for effective data storytelling.
-Most importantly, it can help you build a step-by-step storytelling approach.
+For example, if your program focuses on young women in tech, your problem statement might read: "Young women are underrepresented in the tech industry due to limited access to STEM education, role models, and mentorship opportunities, leading to a lack of gender diversity and innovation."
+This problem statement serves as the cornerstone of your story, offering a clear and compelling reason for why your program exists.

 What is a Theory of Change?

-A Theory of Change (ToC) is a strategic framework that illustrates how your program's activities lead to desired outcomes and impact.
-It begins by identifying the core problem your organization aims to solve, followed by the intended changes that will address that problem, and ends by establishing meaningful metrics that measure success.
+A Theory of Change (ToC) is a strategic framework that illustrates how your program's activities lead to desired outcomes and social impact.
+It begins with a clear identification of the core problem, followed by the specific activities designed to address this problem, and ends with measurable outcomes that demonstrate progress.

-For example, if you're running a coding bootcamp for young women, your Theory of Change might look like this:
+For instance, if your organization runs a coding bootcamp for young women, your Theory of Change might look like this:

 • Problem Statement: Young women have limited access to STEM education, leading to underrepresentation in the tech industry.

-• Activities: Providing specialized training, mentorship opportunities, and career pathways.
+• Activities: Offering coding workshops, mentorship opportunities, and career support.

-• Outcomes: Increased coding skills, career readiness, and ultimately, an increase in gender diversity within the tech workforce.
+• Outcomes: Increased coding skills and readiness for STEM careers, ultimately contributing to greater gender diversity in the tech workforce.

-• Impact: Reduced gender pay gap and greater diversity-driven innovation.
+• Impact: Reduced gender pay gap and increased diversity-driven innovation.

 What is theory of change